Lovkush-A/squash_elo/blog.md

 |                                                                                    0.95 |                  8834 |                                                       0.937967 |
 |                                                                                    1.00 |                  5831 |                                                       0.967930 |

-In the rest of this blog, I will describe how I achieved these remarkable results!
+You can see that the predictions are well callibrated!
+In the rest of this blog, I will describe the process taken to do this.

 ## ELO